 Visibility can be treated as an environmental quality that is valued for aesthetic reasons that are difficult to express or quantify (Hyslop, 2009).
 Everywhere we have locations, that can boast a scenic landscape closer or further.
 Unfortunately, air pollution and another big haze concentration can degrade closer scenic vistas and obscure those, located further from the observer.
 The particular matter affects visibility in multiple ways: obscure distant objects drain the contrast from a scene and discolors the sky (Hyslop, 2009).

-In previous decades the visibility was almost exclusively used to denote the human capability to detect, recognize and identify objects.
-Since the industrial revolution, when many pollutants have been emitted into the atmosphere visibility emerged as an aesthetic concern especially within protected areas.
+In previous decades visibility was almost exclusively used to denote the human capability to detect, recognize and identify objects.
+Since the industrial revolution, when many pollutants have been emitted into the atmosphere visibility emerged as an aesthetic concern, especially within protected areas.
 In this article, I would like to enclose the factors, which influence the horizontal visibility range, highly important for long-distance observation purposes.

 2. INFLUENCE OF THE DIFFERENT FACTORS ON THE HORIZONTAL VISIBILITY RANGE

 2.1.
 ASTRONOMICAL FACTORS

-The situation changes rapidly when looking at the distant objects around sunrise or sunset.
-To be more precise, a very important moment of the day is a golden hour with Sun above the horizon.
-This is the time, when surrounding view changes in general.
-For the Sun angle-vista-observer geometry is very unfavourable due to forward scattering, which increases at the solar azimuth, as Sun goes down.
+The situation changes rapidly when looking at distant objects around sunrise or sunset.
+To be more precise, a very important moment of the day is the golden hour with Sun above the horizon.
+This is the time when the surrounding view changes in general.
+The Sun angle-vista-observer geometry is very unfavorable due to forward scattering, which increases at the solar azimuth, as Sun goes down.
 Conversely to solar azimuth, the Sun altitude is low enough to give a decent view towards the antisolar direction.
-The view towards the opposite side to the solar position is good during a whole period between noon and golden hour, however when Sun is located lower on the sky, then view appears to be the best.
-This is driven by the extinction, which starts play a big role, hindering some part of direct sunlight on a longer way throughout Earth’s atmosphere.
+The view towards the opposite side of the solar position is good during the whole period between noon and the golden hour, however, when Sun is located lower in the sky, the view appears to be the best.
+This is driven by extinction, which starts to play a big role, hindering some parts of direct sunlight on a long way throughout Earth’s atmosphere.
 It results from a bit less amount of light scattered on haze particles and molecules, giving a view more discernable.
-Remote mountains have a bigger contrast against the yellowish sky beyond then (Pic.
+Remote mountains have a bigger contrast against the yellowish sky beyond them (Pic.
 3).